-As stated above, storage of the solid digestate was planned to be done through the use of a "storage bunker".
-In a March 30, 2022 letter to BioEnergy representatives I asked for, among other things, additional information related to the proposed storage bunkers.
+Storage of the solid digestate was planned to be done through the use of a "storage bunker".
+In a March 30, 2022, letter to BioEnergy representatives the Department requested additional information related to the proposed storage bunkers.
 The questions initially asked (italicized) and answers provided (bold italicized) in BioEnergy's April 7, 2022, response letter are summarized below:

-The Engineering Report attached to the application indicates that the separated solid digestate "will be conveved and discharged into a storage bunker and either marketed as a soil amendment product or transported to the adjacent compost facility for further processing."
+The Engineering Report attached to the application indicates that the separated solid digestate "will be conveyed and discharged into a storage bunker and either marketed as a soil amendment product or transported to the adjacent compost facility for further processing."